regen-network/regen-ledger/specs/rfcs/003-forward-contract/README.md

   ContractStatus status = 3;

   // metadata is any arbitrary string that includes or references additional
-  // information about the contract including the initial amount of funds to
+  // information about the contract such as calculations made to determine
-  // collect, the initial volume percentage offered, estimated total supply,
-  // forward contract supply, and estimated price per credit type unit. string metadata = 4;
+  // the volume of credits and the price per credit. string metadata = 4;

+  // ask_price is the token denomination and amount the project is asking
+  // for per credit.
+  cosmos.base.v1beta1.Coin ask_price = 5;

+  // amount is the amount of future credits issued that are available to
+  // purchase.
+The amount will decrease with each investment, therefore
+  // representing the remaining amount of credits available. string amount = 6;

-  // volume_percentage is the remaining percent of all credits issued that
+  // volume_percentage is the percentage of future credits issued that was
-  // are be available to claim.
+  // made available to purchase.
+The volume percentage is used to determine
-  string volume_percentage = 5;
+  // the percentage of future credits issued in each credit issuance based

-  // funds_to_collect is the denom and remaining amount of funds the project
+  // on the amount of credits purchased by an investor. string volume_percentage = 7;
-  // is collecting.
-  cosmos.base.v1beta1.Coin funds_to_collect = 6;

-  // start_date is the contract start date. google.protobuf.Timestamp start_date = 7;
+  // start_date is the contract start date. google.protobuf.Timestamp start_date = 8;

-  // end_date is the contract end date. google.protobuf.Timestamp end_date = 8;
+  // end_date is the contract end date. google.protobuf.Timestamp end_date = 9;

   // buffer_window is the duration after the end date in which credits may
   // still be issued with a monitoring period that falls within the start
   // and end date of the contract.
 The credits held in the reserve pool are
-  // not distributed or returned until end date + buffer window. google.protobuf.Duration buffer_window = 9;
+  // not distributed or returned until end date + buffer window. google.protobuf.Duration buffer_window = 10;
 }
 ```